-Pronounced “keen-whah”, quinoa comes in many different colors and sizes, but they all resemble a brown, white or red rice.
+Pronounced “keen-whah,” quinoa is a grain that comes in many different colors and sizes, most closely resembling red rice, white rice, or whole grain brown rice.
 In fact, there are an estimated 120 known varieties of quinoa that exist today.
-The most common types being white, black and red.
+But is quinoa keto?

-When it comes to macronutrients, one cup of cooked quinoa contains a total of 222 calories, 39 grams of carbs, 34 grams of net carbs, five grams of fiber, four grams of fat and eiht grams of protein.
+When it comes to macronutrients, one cup of quinoa contains a total of 222 calories, 39 grams of total carbohydrates, 34 grams of net carbs, 5 grams of dietary fiber, 4 grams of fat, and 8 grams of protein[*].

-With it’s high carb count, even if you were to only have a half cup serving with your meal, that leaves with you a serving of 17 grams of net carbs in one dish.
-For individuals following a low carb or ketogenic diet, this amount of carbs in one sitting may push them over the edge depending on how high their carb intake is for the day.
+Even if you were to only have a half cup serving size with your meal, that leaves with you 17 grams of net carbs in one dish.
+When following a low-carb or ketogenic diet, this amount of carbs in one sitting may push you over the edge depending on how high your carb intake is for the day.

-Quinoa can be found in thousands of different dishes around the world.
-With all of the different options out there today, it can be an overwhelming thought that you may have to deprive yourself of some of your favorite foods.
-No need to worry.
-In fact, one of the easiest ways to transition to a low carb or keto diet is to simply replace your favorite high carb foods with some easy, low carb alternatives.
+Quinoa can be found in thousands of different dishes around the world, which might make it seem nearly impossible to avoid such a popular food.
+But no need to worry.
+One of the easiest ways to transition to a low-carb or keto diet is to simply replace your favorite high-carb foods with easy, low-carb alternatives.

 Image: Easy Cheesy Broccoli Rice

-Broccoli has been shown to help lower blood pressure and cholesterol, slow aging, improve bone and teeth health, increase metabolic function and even improve hormonal health.
+Broccoli has been shown to help lower blood pressure and cholesterol, slow aging, improve bone and teeth health, increase metabolic function, prevent type 2 diabetes, and even improve hormonal health[*].

 Want to make your own shredded broccoli rice?
 Getting it to the same consistency as quinoa is no problem.
 Simply shred it or grate it to the texture of your preference and you’re ready to go.

-You may hear it called by its multiple names including mooli, satsumi radish or japanese radish.
-Unlike other vegetables, radish is actually highly valued for its root.
-This is because of its ability to absorb moisture, which in turn prevents soil compaction from large amounts of rainfall.
+Daikon is referred to by multiple names, including mooli, satsumi radish, or Japanese radish.
+Unlike other vegetables, radish is highly valued for its root.
+This root absorbs moisture, which in turn prevents soil compaction from large amounts of rainfall.

-It’s absorbing capabilities allow it to be great for cooking with other ingredients, taking on the flavor of whatever you pair it with.
+These absorbing capabilities make it great for cooking with other ingredients, taking on the flavor of whatever you pair it with.
 It most resembles the taste and texture of turnips.

-Along with its versatile taste, daikon radishes contain some amazing health benefits.
-These radishes are packed with vitamin A and vitamin C, as well as being abundant in beta-carotene, sodium, iron, phosphorus and calcium.
-It also prevents inflammation, improves digestive health, boosts the immune system and improves skin and bone health.
+Along with its versatile taste, daikon radish contains some amazing health benefits.
+It’s packed with vitamin A and vitamin C, as well as being abundant in beta-carotene, sodium, iron, phosphorus and calcium[*].

-While there are several ways you can prepare daikon radish, shredding them or grating them is a great way to create more flavor and volume throughout your meal.
+While there are several ways you can prepare daikon radish, shredding or grating it is a great way to create more flavor and volume for your meal.

-A 100-gram serving of this super root vegetable includes a total of ten calories, zero grams of fat, two grams of net carbs and only one gram of protein.
+A 100-gram serving of this versatile root vegetable includes a total of 10 calories, zero grams of fat, and 2 grams of net carbs, but only 1 gram of protein.

-Cauliflower rice has become widely popular among health meals all over the world.
-With it’s volume and fibrous content, it’s no secret that this cruciferous vegetable is good for more than just steaming and blanching.
-Riced cauliflower is the perfect low carb substitute for quinoa with it’s amazing nutritional value.
+Cauliflower rice has become widely popular as a healthy alternative to grains.
+With its volume and fibrous content, it’s no secret that this cruciferous vegetable is good for more than just steaming and blanching.
+Riced cauliflower is the perfect low-carb substitute for quinoa with its excellent nutritional value.

-With all of these amazing health benefits, cauliflower rice packs a small punch in the calorie department.
-Creating a total of only 25 calories, a one cup serving (or around 100 grams) of this low carb rice contains only two grams of net carbs, two grams of protein and zero grams of fat.
+Along with all of these amazing health benefits, cauliflower rice is low in calories.
+A one-cup serving (about 100 grams) of this low-carb rice contains 25 calories, 2 grams of net carbs, 2 grams of protein, and zero grams of total fat[*].

 Image: Water Chestnut Sushi Rolls

 Water chestnuts are considered an aquatic vegetable belonging to the cyperaceae family.
-Cooking with water chestnuts is quick and easy with their ability to be prepared in numerous ways.
-No matter how you cook them, water chestnuts remain crispy and crunchy.
+Cooking with water chestnuts is easy and convenient.
+No matter how you cook them, they remain crispy and crunchy.